ElieSauveterre/cordova-plugin-alarm/README.md

 - Listen to alarm fire event

-The success callback is only called on the webview launched by the alarm.
+The success callback return true when the webview was started by the alarm
 ```javascript
 window.alarm.alarmFired(successCallback, errorCallback);
 ```